 - Cover bowl with plastic wrap and refrigerate for 30 mins or up to 24 hrs if time permits.
 When ready move to the curry stage.

 - Turn the instant pot sauté button on, add oil and sauté onions, garlic, and ginger mixed with spices.
 Stir continuously so it doesn't stick.
-After about 2 minutes, deglaze the inner pot with about 2 -3 Tbsp of water*
+After about 2 minutes, deglaze the inner pot with about 2 -3 tablespoon of water*

 - Add the Marinated chicken including the yogurt marinade into the pot, add the tomato sauce and stir.